H-ADJI/calkilatrice/README.md

 ### Error reporting

-While it's not complete / very accurate feature, the interpreter try to give directions about the token / the character position causing the invalid expression / error.
+While it's not a complete / accurate feature, the interpreter try to give directions about the token / the character position causing the invalid expression / error.

 Number precision and possible overflow issues where not accounted for in this toy project :(.